soundpress/RulesOfNYC/docs/c22/index.rst

       103.10.5: Inmates shall not possess or transport a Department-issued razor outside the housing area.

       103.10.6: Inmates shall return all Department-issued razors after shaving is completed, in accordance with Department or facility procedures.
 Razors shall be returned in the same condition as received; for example, blade and handle shall be intact.

+      103.10.7: Inmates shall not possess more than one Department-issued razor.

-103.11: Inmates shall not make, possess, sell, give or exchange any amount of narcotic, narcotic paraphernalia, or any other controlled substance.
+      103.11: Inmates shall not make, possess, sell, give or exchange any amount of narcotic, narcotic paraphernalia, or any other controlled substance, or a manufactured chemical compound that is not facility issued.

       103.12: Inmates shall not make, possess, sell, give or exchange any type of escape paraphernalia.
 Where there is the likelihood that an item can be used to aid an escape, it may be classified as escape paraphernalia.
 Keys, possession of identification belonging to another person, or fictitious person, transferring an inmate's identification to another, possession of employee clothing, or any other articles which would aid in an escape, or which suggest that an escape is being planned, are contraband.

-      103.12.5: Inmates shall not possess any type of electronic telecommunication and/or recording device or any part of such instrument, which is designed to transmit and/or receive telephonic, electronic, digital, cellular or radio communications The term "telecommunication device" shall include, but not be limited to, any type of instrument, device, machine or equipment which is designed to transmit and/or receive telephonic, electronic, digital, cellular or radio signals or communications or any part of such instrument, device, machine or equipment as well as any type of instrument designed to have sound, or image recording abilities and shall include, but not be limited to, a cellular or digital phone, a pager, a two-way radio text messaging or modem device (including a modem equipment device), a camera, a video recorder and a tape or digital recording device, or any other device that has such capabilities.
+      103.12.5: Inmates shall not possess any type of electronic telecommunications and/or recording device or instrument or any part of such device or instrument, which is designed to transmit and/or receive telephonic, electronic, digital, cellular or radio communications; record or capture sound and/or images;; or charge the power of any such device or instrument.
+Such devices shall include, but shall not be limited to, cameras (digital or film), video recorders, tape or digital recording devices, electronic storage devices, phone chargers, battery chargers, A/C adapters, A/C cables, cellular or digital phones, pagers, two-way radios, text messaging devices, or modem equipment or devices.
 (Radios sold in commissary are excluded from this prohibition.)
-Inmates shall not possess any type of device or any part of such instrument designed to have sound and/or image recording or capturing capabilities.
-Such devices shall include, but not be limited to, cameras (digital or film), video recorders, and tape or digital recording devices.
-Inmates are also prohibited from possessing any type of phone or battery charger, or A/C adapter for any electronic device prohibited by this rule.

       103.12.6: Inmates shall not possess any contraband with intent to sell or distribute such contraband.

-      103.12.7: An inmate is guilty of the offense of Possession of Contraband Grade I when such inmate possesses money whose value exceeds twenty (20) dollars in cash or checks.
+      103.12.7: Inmates shall not possess money whose value exceeds twenty (20) dollars in cash, checks, credit cards regardless of the credit available on the card, or debit or gift cards regardless of the value stored on the card.
 Money confiscated as contraband will be deposited in the City's treasury and will not be returned to the inmate.

       Grade II: